 The Venue is situated in Flinders Street, almost opposite the Townsville railway station and just a stone’s throw away from Castle Hill, it is one of the most iconic landmarks of North Queensland.

-It was first built in 1894by Madsen & Watson and designed by John Beauchamp Nicholson.
-It was later founded by Albert Lanfear and his partner Samuel Nesbitt Allen as The Lion Brewery and its first brew of Lion XXX Beer went on sale in October.
+It was first built in 1894 by Madsen & Watson and designed by John Beauchamp Nicholson.
+It was later founded by Albert Lanfear and his partner Samuel Nesbitt Allen as The Lion Brewery and its first brew of Lion XXX Beer went on sale in October 1895.

-It then became a significant landmark during the Second World War where it was requisitioned and used as a warehouse by the United States Army.
+It then became a significant landmark during the Second World War where it was requisitioned and used by General McCarthy as a warehouse by the United States Army.

-In 1988 the journey of this beautiful building took a turn towards the Townsville Night Life, re-opening as a popular Nightclub.
-The Venue Townsville “ain’t no nightclub”.
-It has since been transformed into one of Townsville’s premiere live entertainment hotspots- hosting a variety of events ranging from elegant weddings, sold-out concerts and gala dinners with some of Australia’s most loved musical icons.
+In 1998 the journey of this beautiful building took a turn towards the Townsville Night Life, re-opening with a multi-million dollar upgrade as a popular Nightclub.
+The Venue Townsville has since been transformed into one of Townsville’s premiere function and events centres- hosting a variety of events ranging from elegant weddings, sold-out concerts and gala dinners with some of Australia’s most loved musical icons.